Imports and How They Affect the Economy

-Imports are foreign goods and services bought by residents of a country.
-Residents include citizens, businesses, and the government.
+Imports are foreign goods and services bought by citizens, businesses, and the government of another country.
 It doesn't matter what the imports are or how they are sent.
 They can be shipped, sent by email, or even hand-carried in personal luggage on a plane.
 If they are produced in a foreign country and sold to domestic residents, they are imports.

 Even tourism products and services are imports.
 When you travel outside the country, you are importing any souvenirs you bought on your trip.

 If a country imports more than it exports it runs a trade deficit.
 If it imports less than it exports, that creates a trade surplus.
 When a country has a trade deficit, it must borrow from other countries to pay for the extra imports.
 It's like a household that's just starting out.
 The couple must borrow to pay for a car, house, and furniture.
 Their income isn't enough to cover the necessary expenses that improve their standard of living.